- International Fees

 Upon successful completion of this course, the student will be able to:

-- Write a targeted cover letter and resume for a medical office.
+- Write a professional style targeted cover letter and resume suitable for the healthcare industry.

 - Demonstrate that you are prepared for a practicum interview.